 Monitoring blood sugar

-You can reduce your risk of developing kidney, eye, and nerve problems by keeping your blood glucose near normal levels, the ADA says.
+You can reduce your risk of developing kidney, eye, and nerve problems by keeping your blood glucose as near normal levels as safely possible, the ADA says.
 Testing your blood sugar regularly is the only way to know what your levels are.

 If your testing procedure makes you uncomfortable, ask your doctor about other test kits.
 Some brands require less blood for testing than others.
 Others allow you to prick your forearm instead of a finger.
-Most blood glucose meters today are simple to operate, accurate, and virtually painless.
+Most blood glucose meters today are simple to operate, accurate, and less painful than the earlier models.

 Listening to your team